-We would ask that if your son/daughter has any queries or concerns to speak with their tutor, subject teacher, Head of House or the Examinations Officer.
+We would ask that if you have any queries or concerns to speak with their tutor, subject teacher, Head of House or the Examinations Officer.
 We wish them all the very best with their exams!

 Mrs Kate Rowlands Deputy Headteacher Mrs Louise Whitehead Examinations Officer